Why does it happen?

-It’s not understood why people have problems with fatigue after a stroke.
+It’s not understood why people experience fatigue after a stroke.
 It’s likely to be a mixture of physical and emotional factors.

-In the first weeks and months after your stroke your brain and body is healing.
+In the first weeks and months after your stroke, your brain and body are healing.
 The recovery process takes up a lot of energy so it is normal to feel very tired.

 Physical problems will also mean that your energy is being used in different ways.
 Simple tasks like walking or talking will use up much more energy than they did before your stroke.